MicrosoftDocs/msteams-docs/msteams-platform/includes/get-started/get-started-use-app-studio.md

 <img  width="450px" alt="Adding a Teams tab" src="~/assets/images/get-started/TeamTab.png"/>

 In this sample, the Team tab is where your configuration page is displayed.
-Select the **...** symbol of the **Tab configuration url** and choose **Edit** from the dropdown menu.
+Select the **...** symbol of the **Tab configuration url** and choose **Edit** from the drop-down menu.
 Change the URL to `https://yourteamsapp.ngrok.io/configure` where `yourteamsapp.ngrok.io` must be replaced with the URL that you used when hosting your app.

 ##### Personal tabs

 Your app can have up to 16 tabs, including the Team tab.

 Personal tabs are different from the Team tab. **Hello Tab** is already listed in the personal tabs list with a placeholder value `com.contoso.helloworld.hellotab`.
-Select the **...** symbol of the **Tab configuration url** and choose **Edit** from the dropdown menu.
+Select the **...** symbol of the **Tab configuration url** and choose **Edit** from the drop-down menu.
 The following dialog box appears:

 <img  width="450px" alt="Adding a personal tab dialog" src="~/assets/images/get-started/PersonalTab.png"/>